 - 1. When power is first applied, verify that the power light is on (see "Front Panel" on page 2 for an illustration). - 2.
 Verify that the power light turns amber within a few seconds, indicating that the self-test procedure is running. - 3.
-After approximately 20 seconds, verify that: - a.
+After approximately 1 minute, verify that: - a.
 The color of the power light changes to green. - b.
 The LAN port lights are lit for any local ports that are connected. - If a port's light is lit, a link has been established to the connected device.
 If a LAN port is connected to a 100 Mbps device, verify that the port's light is green.
 If the port is 10 Mbps, the light will be amber. - c.
 The Internet port is connected and its light is lit. - 4.
-If you have enabled WPS security, verify that the Push 'N' Connect status light stops blinking and changes to green (otherwise the Push 'N' Connect status light should be off).
+If you have enabled wireless security, verify that the Push 'N' Connect status light is lit (otherwise the Push 'N' Connect status light should be off).